Baking soda for gray hair

 Is baking soda good for grey hair?

-Benefits of baking soda on grey hair are not limited to:
+The benefits of baking soda on grey hair are not limited to:

 • Adding volume to hair